Dcrvx2k/Unit13Project/README.md

 - The Ansible host file will need to be udpated to determine which web servers you wish install the beats on.
 Update the host file with the private IP's
 - Copy the desired playbook files from this README to `/etc/ansible/roles/`.
 - Download the config files for the beats to `/etc/ansible/files/`.

   Filebeat `curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml`

   Metricbeat `curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/files/metricbeat-config.yml`

 - Update the two items below in each beat-config.yml
   - Include the private IP of the ELK server and use the default logon credentials under the Elasticsearch output.

-  *Note: Port 9200 may not be needed in the IP address.
+  *Note: Port 9200 may not be needed in the IP address since this is the default port.
 ![Filebeat_Config_01.png](Images/filebeat_config_01.png)
   - Add the private IP of the ELK server under Kibana.

-  *Note: Port 5601 may not be needed in the IP address.
+  *Note: Port 5601 may not be needed in the IP address since this is the default port.
 ![Filebeat_Config_02.png](Images/filebeat_config_02.png)

 - From the `/etc/ansible/roles/` directory run the commands below to install each beat.